prophesee-ai/openeb/cmake/custom_targets/README_metavision_open.md

 ```

 Optionally, you can deploy the OpenEB files in the system paths to use them as 3rd party dependency in some other code
 with the following command: `sudo cmake --build . --target install`.

-In that case, you will also need to update
+In that case, you will also need to update:

-`LD_LIBRARY_PATH` with `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib` (If you want to update this path
+  * `LD_LIBRARY_PATH` with `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib`

-permanently, you should add the previous command in your ~/.bashrc)
+If you want those settings to be permanent, you should add the previous commands in your ~/.bashrc.

 You can also deploy the OpenEB files (applications, samples, libraries etc.) in a directory of your choice by using
 the `CMAKE_INSTALL_PREFIX` variable (`-DCMAKE_INSTALL_PREFIX=<OPENEB_INSTALL_DIR>`) when generating the makefiles